 The International Cooperative Research Group

-Academic Rigor > Local Involvement > Practical Application > Cooperative Excellence
+Academic Rigor > Local Engagement > Practical Application > Cooperative Excellence

-The International Cooperative Research Group (ICRG) partners with local academics and practitioners to carry out rigorous local research that bridges the gap between theory and practice.
-In the ICRG’s research, learning, and application model, research activity builds trust, ownership and uptake of outcomes through engagement with key local stakeholders.
-Partnering with cooperative development organizations enhances impact, promotes collaboration and deepens credibility.
-Partnering with local researchers builds local knowledge which in turn enriches the research and dissemination process.
+The International Cooperative Research Group (ICRG) focuses on cooperative research, education, and dissemination of ideas, working closely with local researchers and cooperative development organizations.
+We carry out rigorous field-based research that bridges the gap between theory and practice.
+In the ICRG’s research, learning, and application model, research activity builds trust, ownership, and uptake of outcomes through engagement with key local stakeholders.
+This collaborative approach amplifies our research outcomes, deepens local uptake of concepts, and thus changes lives.

 A Center For Cooperative Research Excellence